A-Dolah/default-styles.css/README.md

 ## Example initiation

-The styles are applied through the `applySystemizedStyling` function exported from the javascript module.
+The styles are applied through the function exported from the javascript module (default export).
 It takes one argument - the number of the palette (a number between 1-14) which you wish to use.
-Call the `applySystemizedStyling` function with you palette number to apply the default styles and the palette.
+Call the function with you palette number to apply the default styles and the palette.

 ### React example